Pan American Silver: What To Do Now (NASDAQ:PAAS)

 Pan American had strong first quarter earnings (details below), although I do expect a weaker second quarter as the miner was forced to close several of its mines due to COVID-19.
 Still, the stock has a lot of positive momentum here and silver prices may have much further room to run in 2020 and beyond.

-Pan American also has upside potential from the Escobal mine in Nicaragua, which it acquired from Tahoe Resources (NYSE:TAHO).
+Pan American also has upside potential from the Escobal mine in Guatemala, which it acquired from Tahoe Resources (NYSE:TAHO).
 This mine carries one of the world's largest silver deposits with 264 million ounces of reserves, and before it shut down in 2017, it was producing 20+ million ounces of silver annually at sub-$10 AISC.
 (The Guatemalan government ruled that a local indigenous community had not consented to the operation, so the company is in the process of completing an ILO 169.)
 It's questionable when, or if, this mine will come back to production.
 But it's worth keeping a close eye on any developments out of the mine.

 Below, I break down the bullish case for silver prices and recent developments at Pan American Silver.